-Some suggestions for this weekend and next couple of weeks around Carson City and elsewhere, including new DVDs.
+Some suggestions for this weekend and next couple of weeks around Carson City and elsewhere.
 Check entries in the daily Nevada Appeal for more details, but this should be enough for planning this weekend and the next couple.
-Ay criticisms please let me know at Sbauman@nevadaappeal.com.
+Also, see nevadaappeal.com for updates o video games, movie news, musical events.
+Any errors please let me know at Sbauman@nevadaappeal.com.

 Sam Bauman, entertainment editor

 Local area seniors have a free holiday gift to enjoy some classical Christmas movies, thanks to the Carson Plaza and Galaxy Theatre, part of the Fandango Casino complex.
 The films go back as far as 1945 and are regularly shown during the holidays.
 This time it's a bonus for the senior citizens with showtimes at 10 a.m, on Mondays.

 First off is "The Bells of Saint Mary's," starring Bing Crosby and Ingrid Bergman.
 "The Bells of St. Mary's" tells the story of a priest and a nun at a school who set out, despite their good-natured rivalry, to save the school from being shut down.
 It also stars Henry Travers, William Gargan, Ruth Donnelly, Joan Carroll, Martha Sleeper, Rhys Williams, Richard Tyler and Una O'Connor.